Get Into the Winter Spirit at These DC Bars and Restaurants - Washingtonian

 View this post on Instagram

-For a few days in December, Union Market rooftop bar Hi-Lawn will transform into “The Dome”—a 50-foot, heated sphere that will take over the space through the winter.
+Union Market rooftop bar Hi-Lawn is gearing up to transform into “The Dome”—a 50-foot, heated sphere that will take over the space through the winter.
 Its grand opening event, Snowglow, will feature a 90-minute overhead projection show with views of the Swiss alps, Northern Lights, and other European-inspired seasonal scenes.

 Small plates like raclette and smørrebrød add another Euro touch to the event, along with more substantial food options like a filet for two.
 The cocktail menu promises martini service, plus themed drinks like Cliffhangers—hot chocolate finished with coffee liquor and mezcal—and the Sled Driver’s Delight, made with hot ginger-turmeric tea and honey schnapps.